Twofold Multiprior Preferences and Failures of Contingent Reasoning: Introduction

 \section{Introduction}

-A challenge present both in policy making and in everyday life is making coherent decisions in the face of uncertain odds.
-A common response to uncertainty is to act conservatively: to choose a new option over a status-quo only if there is compelling reason to do so.
+To make coherent decisions in the face of uncertain odds is a challenge, both in policy making and in everyday life.
+A common response to uncertainty is to act conservatively: to choose a new option over a status quo only if there is compelling reason to do so.
 In this paper, we study a formal criterion of choice under uncertainty that captures this conservative principle.

-We study preferences over acts, where an act $f \colon \Omega \to X$ is a function assigning acts to each state of the world.
+We study preferences over acts, where an act $f \colon \Omega \to X$ is a function assigning outcomes to states of the world.
 Acts may represent, for example, investments, assets, or policies.
 We characterize preferences $\succ$ for which the ranking $f \succ g$ admits the representation

 Here, $u$ is a utility function over outcomes, and $C$ and $D$ are sets of probabilistic ``theories,'' or ``scenarios.''
-An act $f$ is deemed superior to another act $g$ whenever $f$ provides higher expected utility than $g$, even when $f$ is evaluated under a worst-case scenario, and $g$ by a best case-scenario.
-We call such preferences \textit{twofold conservative}.
-Observe that twofold conservatism embodies a notion of \df{dominance} that is common in formalizations of conservatism.
+An act $f$ is deemed superior to another act $g$ whenever $f$ provides higher expected utility than $g$, even when $f$ is evaluated under a worst-case scenario and $g$ by a best-case scenario.
+We call such preferences, which are in a sense doubly conservative, \textit{twofold multiprior preferences}; twofold preferences for short.

+The most common notion of dominance between two state-contingent choices requires that one is better than the other in each state.
+This state-by-state principle of dominance is formalized as a monotonicity axiom, and often regarded as a basic tenet of rationality; but there is mounting empirical evidence showing that people may fail to recognize or choose a dominant act.
+The evidence spans several different economic environments, including voting \citep{esponda2014hypothetical,esponda2019contingent}, auctions \citep{kagel1987information,kagel1993independent,charness2009origin,li} and matching problems \citep{chen2006school,echenique2016clearinghouses,rees2017mistaken,chen2019self}.
+There are also recent experimental findings that cast doubts on monotonicity as a consideration in choice under uncertainty \citep{schneider2019experimental}.

+Twofold preferences assume an agent who understands the possible consequences of an act, but may not be able to fully reason in terms of the underlying state space.
+Without the ability to perform contingent reasoning, different scenarios may be applied to evaluate different choices, which can explain why agents violate monotonicity, and fail to choose a dominant action.
+For instance, in a second-price auction, overbidding would be ``rationalized'' compared to truth-telling if agents make an \emph{as if} assumption that the more aggressively she bids, her opponents are persuaded to bid lower values (see Section~\ref{sec_auctions}).